 The second HR function involves attracting people to work for the organization and selecting the best candidates.

 Attracting people usually starts with an employer brand.
 In fact, businesses with excellent employer brands receive 50% more qualified applicants.
 Clearly, being an attractive employer has plenty of advantages – just as it is the other way around.
 A good example of the latter is the tobacco industry which struggles to attract talent due to its tainted reputation.

 3. Performance management

 Performance management is essential in ensuring that workers stay productive and engaged.
-Good performance management involves good leadership, clear goal-setting, and open feedback.
+Good performance management involves strong leadership, clear goal-setting, and open feedback.

-Performance management is also an instrument to close the gap between the workforce you have today and the one you want to have tomorrow.
-One of the best ways to build your future workforce is through learning and development (L&D).
+Performance management is also an instrument to close the gap between the workforce you have today and the one you want to have tomorrow by helping employees develop future-ready skills and competencies.

 4. Learning and development

 Enabling employees to develop the skills they need for the future is an essential responsibility for HR.
-This is also related to the first HR function we listed, in which HR bridges the gap between the workforce today and the workforce needed in the near future.
+This is also related to the first HR function we listed, human resource planning, in which HR bridges the gap between the workforce today and the workforce needed in the near future.

 Traditionally, organizations have a set budget for learning and development.
 This budget is then distributed among its employees.
-In some countries, this fee is mandatory.
-In the UK, for example, companies with an annual pay bill of more than £3 million pay a mandatory rate of 0.5% designated for the professional education of their employees.
+In some countries, this spending is mandatory.
+For example, companies with an annual pay bill of more than £3 million in the UK pay a mandatory rate of 0.5% designated for the professional education of their employees.

 In other countries, like Belgium and the Netherlands, L&D falls under the employer’s responsibility to take care of its employees.
 In the third group of countries, like the US, this is almost unregulated territory.

-Despite the differences in regulation, almost all employers understand the value of investing in the (future) skills of their employees.
+Despite the differences in regulations, almost all employers understand the value of investing in the (future) skills of their employees.
 It’s the responsibility of the HR department to lead these efforts in the right direction.
 What’s more, HR plays an increasingly important role in upskilling leaders and managers, which is also one of the key HR trends for 2023.

 5. Career planning

-The fifth function of Human Resource Management is career planning, guidance, and development for employees, together also referred to as career pathing.
+The fifth function of Human Resources Management is career planning, guidance, and development for employees, together also referred to as career pathing.

 Showing employees how their ambition can align with the future of the company helps to engage and retain them.
 For the organization, there are the benefits of better succession planning, higher productivity, and a stronger employer brand.